Deploy ManageEngine Endpoint Central Agent using Intune

 • Remote Office: Select the Office location.

-• Platform: Select the platform as Windows and click on Download Agent.
+• Platform: Select Windows platform and click on Download Agent.

 Download ManageEngine Endpoint central agent